jankkosinski/Appartment/README.md

 # Appartment
 Angular project for flatmates.

-This repository was moved here from my old students account.
+This repository was prepared as students project.
 This project was prepared in a groups.